puriketu99/porky/README.md

 Regression test.

-This is effective when checking whether there are any other influences when a part is corrected.
+When you change a part of cord, porky helps you check whether the change influences the other parts.

 ##Not suitable use

 Test first.

-Test first development is often effective,but it is often a pain to write test code and fix it.
+Test-driven development is often effective,but it is often painful to write a test and fix it.

 ##Register a test